-Disclaimer: This story mentions suicide ideation and may be triggering to some.
+Disclaimer: This story contains details pertaining to suicidal ideation which may be upsetting to some.

 Much like people with other serious traumas, some adoptees find themselves at a place in adulthood reflecting on their ‘story,’ processing each major life experience through the lens of an adopted person.
 When this event occurs, we refer to this time in our lives as ‘coming out of the FOG’ (FOG stands for fear, obligation, guilt).
 This phrase was originally applied to coming to terms with and recovering from narcissistic abuse.
 Many adoptees who have found themselves in support groups online have gone looking to make connections with each other to help one another through this process, as many of us have experienced emotional abuse within our adoptive families.

 A year and some months after my first line of questioning (and for many other reasons), my parents separated, and shortly after, divorced.
 I was 6.
 This pattern of abandonment that began at separation from my biological mother would continue and never seemed to relent until I met my therapist when I was 30.
 With her guidance and a lot of painful self-reflection and challenging work, I eventually discovered and embraced my authentic self.
 This is not to say I was not surrounded and shaped by other strong women who showed up with the intention to support me along the way.